 Dr. Siette completed a Bachelor of Psychology and PhD in Psychology at the University of New South Wales and is an Honorary Research Fellow at the Australian Institute of Health Innovation at Macquarie University.

-Ms Laura Dodds specialises in public health promotion and is a Research Assistant at the Australian Institute of Health Innovation.
+Ms Laura Dodds specialises in public health promotion and is a PhD Candidate and Research Assistant at the MARCS Institute for Brain, Behaviour and Development, Western Sydney University.
 She is working on several projects involving the assessment and improvement of cognition, social engagement, and quality of life in older adults across multiple settings.

 She has attained undergraduate degrees in psychology and health and completed a Master of Public Health specialising in cross-disciplinary studies.